 Our goal is to provide our students with the highest quality private music instruction available in the greater Baltimore area.
 Since 2006, we have been making a name for ourselves as the premier music school in the area for serious music students.
-We currently offer lessons in cello, guitar, violin, piano, viola, and voice, at two locations: 3 Vale Rd., in the Joan Ryder building, and 224 N. Main St., across from Shop Rite.
+We currently offer lessons in cello, guitar, violin, flute, trombone, piano, viola, and voice, at two locations: 3 Vale Rd., in the Joan Ryder building, and 224 N. Main St., across from Shop Rite.

 As teachers and performers, we strive to instruct the student on how to be a musician, not merely to get through the next performance.
 Our goal is to produce musically self-sufficient students, so that in time they have the technical knowledge, confidence, and experience to play whatever music they desire.
 To reach these goals, we regularly hold recitals which give the students the opportunity to sharpen their performance skills and prepare them for auditions for competitions, colleges, and festivals.

 We also encourage our piano students to participate in the Trinity College London Practical and Theory Examinations, held annually at Towson University.
 This builds motivation, provides a structured curriculum, and gives essential feedback on proficiency and level of accomplishment.
 In addition, we regularly encourage the students to choose a portion of their weekly assignments.